conan-io/docs/reference/extensions/plugins.rst

 - Enforce custom authorization or access control rules.
 - Dynamically modify profiles or settings based on complex logic.
 - Customize compression or packaging formats to optimize bandwidth or storage.
-- Inject organization-specific policies into the package creation or usage flow.

 Plugins offer a clean, maintainable, and shareable way to implement advanced behavior, particularly in CI/CD pipelines or large-scale deployments.